ethz-asl/lidar_align/README.md

 # lidar_align

 ## A simple method for finding the extrinsic calibration between a 3D lidar and a 6-dof pose sensor
 The method makes use of the property that pointclouds from lidars appear more 'crisp' when the calibration is correct.
 The system attempts to find the transform between a lidar and the given poses such that the distance between any two lidar points in the resulting fused pointcloud is minimized.
-Currently only supports poses provided by Maplab.
+Poses can be provided as a TransformStamped message or in Maplab's CSV format

 This library is pretty new and only tested on a couple of datasets, so expect some issues when you first run it.